kirilltitov/FDBSwift/README.md

 In these [not-so-rare] cases transaction is allowed to be replayed again.
 How do you know if transaction can be replayed?
 It's failed with a special `FDB.Error` case `.transactionRetry(FDB.Transaction)` which holds current transaction as an associated value.
 If your transaction (or its respective `EventLoopFuture`) is failed with this particular error, it means that the transaction has already been rolled back to its initial state and is ready to be executed again.

-You can implement this retry logic manually or you can just use builtin `FDB` object function `withTransaction`.
-This function, as always, comes with two flavors: synchronous and NIO:
+You can implement this retry logic manually or you can just use `FDB` instance method `withTransaction`.
+This function, as always, comes with two flavors: synchronous and NIO.
+Following example should be self-explanatory:

 ```swift
 let maybeString: String? = try fdb.withTransaction { transaction in